DAX Audio Applet¶

 - Click the DAX tray button on the right sidebar to open the DAX Audio applet.

 - Click Enable to start the DAX audio bridge.
-The button turns green when active.
+The button turns green and shows "Enabled" when active.

 - Confirm that the